Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at office desks.

 Photo by Slava Keyzman on Unplash

-Introducing living plants to a workspace can reduce stress and enhance the sense of well-being.
+Introducing living plants as office cubicle decor can reduce stress and enhance the sense of well-being.
 It’s not feasible to get a bouquet of flowers every day, but a pop of green would be just perfect.
 A trio of succulents for example is a good pick because not only are they inexpensive but also low-maintenance.

 Here’s a list of a few more plants— Devil’s Ivy (also called pothos which is an evergreen vine); Aglaonema (also called aglos); Ficus Benjamina (also called weeping fig); Bromeliads; Philodendron; Peace lily; Dracaena; Sanseveria and — of course— Cacti.